I have a soft spot for alphabet bingo.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Make a five-by-five grid on your white paper roll.
-Add a star in the middle for a free space.
+- Add a star in the middle for a free space.

 PRO TIP: 20+ letters at once is a lot of letters.
 You may want to scale this way back for children just beginning to learn the alphabet.